 The investment property is an apartment in Mandurah, Western Australia.
 It was originally acquired during the financial year ended 30 June 2013 for \$1.345 million in settlement of a legacy contract.
-It was placed on the market at the time, but the market was not conducive, and it was subsequently leased.
-That lease ended at the end of February 2022 since which time it has undergone minor repairs and re-painting in readiness for sale.
+It was placed on the market at the time, but the market was not conducive to it being sold at the price level sought at that time, and it was subsequently leased.

-The apartment is to be listed and is expected to realise after costs a minimum of \$1.215 million.
+After a number of years of being leased, the apartment underwent minor repairs and re-painting in readiness for sale, and is currently listed for sale.
+The apartment is expected to realise after costs a minimum of \$1.215 million.